FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 One of the ways relies on an object called the performance spectrum.
 First, two heavy definitions are needed.

-Take an intended load value, and a finite set of trial results, all trials measured at that load value.
+Take an intended load value, a trial duration value, and a finite set of trial results, all trials measured at that load value and duration value.
 The performance spectrum is the function that maps any non-negative real number into a sum of trial durations among all trials in the set that have that number as their forwarding rate, e.g. map to zero if no trial has that particular forwarding rate.